padix-key/biotite/doc/install.rst

 Having the *Biotite* package always pointing to your directory containing the repository is also possible.
+*Biotite* uses the `Poetry <https://python-poetry.org/>`_ build system, that must be installed first.
-Type the following in the top-level directory:
+Then type the following in the top-level directory:

 .. code-block:: console

-   $ pip install -e .
+   $ poetry install

 To generate the wheels and source distribution for upload to PyPI (most probably you won't need that, but just in case), simply type:

 .. code-block:: console

-   $ python setup.py bdist_wheel
-   $ python setup.py sdist
+   $ poetry build

 You can find the created wheel and the source distribution in the ``dist`` directory.